Why Is RockSolid Polycuramine Better Than EpoxyShield? (Its Value for Money!)

 1. Shorter Application Time: RockSolid Polycuramine Coatings become Tack Free in 8-10 hours & Hard Dry in 12-16 hours.
 You can drive on it in 24 hours as compared to at least 72 hours required for EpoxyShield Epoxy Coatings.

-2. Hardness, Adhesion &Durability: RockSolid Polycuramine Coatings are superior as compared to EpoxyShield Epoxy Coatings.
+2. Better Hardness, Adhesion & Durability: RockSolid Polycuramine Coatings are superior as compared to EpoxyShield Epoxy Coatings.

-3. Finish: RockSolid Polycuramine Coatings result in Extremely High Gloss Finish as compared to Glossy Finish of EpoxyShield Epoxy Coatings.
+3. Higher Gloss Levels: RockSolid Polycuramine Coatings result in Extremely High Gloss Finish as compared to Glossy Finish of EpoxyShield Epoxy Coatings.

-5. Volume Solids: RockSolid Polycuramine Coatings have much Higher Solids (96%) as compared to EpoxyShield Epoxy Coatings (around 63%)
+5. Much Higher Volume Solids: RockSolid Polycuramine Coatings have much Higher Solids (96%) as compared to EpoxyShield Epoxy Coatings (around 63%)

-7. VOC: RockSolid Polycuramine Coatings Have Low Odor & are VOC Free
+7. Lower VOC: RockSolid Polycuramine Coatings Have Low Odor & are VOC Free

-RockSolid Polycuramine Coatings are the costliest option but they are value for money when compared to EpoxyShield Epoxy Coatings due to shorter installation times, higher performance characteristics and longer life!
+When it comes to polycuramine vs epoxy, RockSolid Polycuramine Coatings are the costlier option but they are value for money when compared to EpoxyShield Epoxy Coatings due to shorter installation times, higher performance characteristics and longer life!

 Thank you very much for reading the post.
 I do hope you found it informative and useful.